ac952/2300-final-project/documents/design-plan.md

   2. Click on the Eboard tab.
   3. Scroll through the page until they find the VP of Finance and their information.

-Task 2: Login and update the Recruitment Chair's photo.
+Task 2: Login and add a gallery photo.

 1. Move the mouse to the Login tab in the navigation.
 2. Click on the Login tab.